leohenon/interactive-git-status/README.md

 ## What it does

+- Stage, unstage, commit, and view diffs from `git status`
 - Supports staged, unstaged, untracked, ignored, and unmerged files
 - Shows branch, upstream, stash, sparse checkout, detached HEAD, and in-progress operation state
 - Handles renamed files, copied files, submodules, and paths with spaces